hausanlp/HERDPhobia/README.md

 # Description

 This project creates a model for the detection of hate speech against the Fulani herdsmen in Nigeria.
-We collected tweets from the southern states of Nigeria and Abuja and annotate it into 3 categories: hate (HT), non hate (NHT) and Intermediate.
+The collected tweets were annotated into 3 categories: hate (HT), non-hate (NHT) and indeterminate (IND).

 # The corpus